PLEASE READ THESE TERMS AND CONDITIONS CAREFULLY BEFORE USING THE EI’S SITES, PRODUCTS AND SERVICES.

 The assessment of applications for professional registration is overseen by the EI’s Membership Panel.
 Your professional registration will be subject to approval by the EI’s Professional Affairs Committee; approval will be based on the recommendations made by the Membership Panel.
 Your admission to professional registration will be subject to receipt from you of any registration fees payable.

 If you are granted professional registration via the EI, the EI will administer any fees payable to the relevant Licensing body on your behalf.
-Under the conditions of our License, we may also be required to pass details of your registration to the relevant Licensing body for the purposes of confirming and administering your registration.
+Under the conditions of our License, we may also be required to pass details of your registration and the basis on which it was awarded to the relevant Licensing body for the purposes of confirming and administering your registration and any associated auditing processes.
 The Licencing body may also communicate with you on essential matters relating to registration and your records may also be reviewed by them as part of the periodic review of the EI’s license.

 In many cases there are specific requirements which must be met for those holding particular types of professional registration or approval, for example in respect of CPD or Codes of Conduct.
 It will be the responsibility of the individual member to ensure that they are aware of and are compliant with any rules, regulations and codes pertaining to the specific registrations they hold.

 Statements made in applications

 If you are accepted into membership or are awarded professional registration but it subsequently emerges that the information you have provided in support of your application is misleading or false, the EI reserves the right to revoke membership or registration.
 If you hold a professional registration which is awarded by the EI under license from a third party, the relevant Licensing body will be informed.